 Improving your restaurant’s efficiency and increasing profitability depends on various operations, and different cost factors and revenue channels.
 Hence, making one change will not suddenly improve your operational efficiency and increase your margins.
 You need to try and evaluate various factors to understand what works for your restaurant and how you can improve the health of your restaurant business.
 By tracking your restaurant key performance indicators and measuring them regularly, you can catch the loopholes and identify areas that require improvement.
 For more insights on how to run a successful restaurant business, read this article.

-There are many factors which should be taken into account while judging the performance of your restaurant business.
+Many factors should be taken into account while judging the performance of your restaurant business.
 In this article, we will talk about the top 5 restaurant key performance indicators that every restaurant owner should know how to calculate and track regularly.
+These KPI in the restaurant business are:-

 1. Cost of Goods Sold

-It refers to the cost incurred to create every food item that you sell to your guests.
-All you need to do is keep a track of your inventory levels at the beginning and end of a specific time duration, and all additional inventory purchases.
+One of the most critical “Restaurant Key Performance Indicators,” it refers to the cost incurred to create every food item that you sell to your guests.
+All you need to do is keep track of your inventory levels at the beginning and end of specific time duration, and all additional inventory purchases.

 By negotiating better rates with your vendors or purchasing local and seasonal ingredients, you can increase your profit margins.